CoinPaymentsNet/CoinPaymentsNET.github.io/openapi/paths/webhooks/webhooks.md

 Here is a list of invoice events for which merchants can choose to receive notifications:

-- **invoiceCreated:** triggered when a new invoice is created
+- **invoiceCreated:** triggered when a new invoice is created.
+Invoice state transmitted - "unpaid"
-- **invoicePending:** triggered when the transfer amount is detected on the blockchain and the transaction has received enough confirmations on chain
+- **invoicePending:** triggered when the transfer amount is detected on the blockchain and the transaction has received enough confirmations on chain.
+Invoice state transmitted - "pending"
 - **invoicePaid:** triggered when an invoice is successfully paid.
-A paid invoice means the funds are received in the CoinPayments' wallet for further payout to the merchant
+A paid invoice means the funds are received in the CoinPayments' wallet for further payout to the merchant.
+Invoice state transmitted - "paid"
-- **invoiceCompleted:** triggered when the invoice is paid **and** funds are added to merchant's balance
+- **invoiceCompleted:** triggered when the invoice is paid **and** funds are added to merchant's balance.
+Invoice state transmitted - "completed"
-- **invoiceCancelled:** triggered when an invoice is cancelled by the merchant
+- **invoiceCancelled:** triggered when an invoice is cancelled by the merchant.
+Invoice state transmitted - "cancelled"
-- **invoiceTimedOut:** triggered once invoice expiration date and time is over
+- **invoiceTimedOut:** triggered once invoice expiration date and time is over.
+Invoice state transmitted - "tinedOut"

 ---